jersobh/flower/README.md

 # Flower API Testing Framework

-This testing framework is designed to facilitate automated testing of RESTful APIs through configurable YAML files.
+This testing framework is designed to facilitate automated testing of RESTful APIs through configurable YAML or JSON files.
 It supports making HTTP requests, asserting response data, and dynamically managing test data.

 ## Features

 - Allows assertions on response status codes, headers, and body content.
 - Supports dynamic data through context, allowing data from one response to be used in subsequent requests.
-- Configurable through YAML files for easy test management and readability.
+- Configurable through YAML or JSON files for easy test management and readability.

 ## TODOs